 Depending on the total amount of debt you may have, this is an option to speak with your creditors directly and arrange a lower interest rate or a repayment schedule that works for you.

 Debt consolidation allows you to pull all your debt into one primary monthly repayment which can be repaid to multiple creditors.

-Most people feel that with their debt piling up, declaring bankruptcy is the best course of action.
+Often times, when individuals face financial problems their first instinct is declaring bankruptcy.
 However, there are many solutions that may be better suited to your particular financial situation.
 Together, we can work out a solution that's best for you.